It Starts With Respect

 It’s becoming increasingly important to discuss the characteristics of healthy relationships and dating habits with our kids—we can’t just assume they’ll figure it out on their own.
 Studies show that dating abuse can start as early as middle school and that 10% of Indiana high school students experienced physical violence in their dating relationships in the past year.
 As alarming as these statistics are, we can prevent teen dating violence—as well as dating violence beyond the teen years—by teaching our children what makes for happy, safe relationships.

 Our CARE™ program, Communicating with And Respecting Each other, helps teens learn how to communicate effectively in romantic relationships.
-Developed in collaboration with the Domestic Violence Network and adapted from the evidence-based program Relationship SMARTS™, CARE addresses teen dating violence prevention and focuses on all dating relationships, whether they are impacted by violence or not.
+Adapted from evidence-based program Relationship SMARTS™ and the findings of Harvard University’s study How Adults Can Promote Young People’s Healthy Relationships and Prevent Misogyny and Sexual Harassment, CARE addresses teen dating violence prevention and focuses on all dating relationships, whether they are impacted by violence or not.
 We teach essential interpersonal communication skills, including verbal and nonverbal communication, which are so important in this hi-tech age of cell phones and other digital devices.
 All class discussions are offered in a safe, nonjudgmental, co-ed environment, where students are respected and encouraged to ask questions freely.

 What Students Learn: